Let’s play a game.

 When we looked into it, our research indicated that PMO people are typically bound by competence frameworks or guidelines that are delivery focused rather than looking at the whole of the PMO cheese.

-Which is a shame, because PMO People do so much more than ‘just’ enable delivery of projects through being well-versed in the mechanics of successful project management.
+Which is a shame, because PMO People do so much more than ‘just’ enable the delivery of projects through being well-versed in the mechanics of successful project management.

 One of the key facets of PMO success comes down to the people and how they build and maintain relationships.

-This is especially important when (as often is the case) the PMO are supporting the implementation of organisational change – effecting the change whilst being affected by the change at the same time requires a degree of mastery when it comes to dealing with oneself and others.
+This is especially important when (as often is the case) the PMO is supporting the implementation of organisational change – effecting the change whilst being affected by the change at the same time requires a degree of mastery when it comes to dealing with oneself and others.

 The Harvard Business Review published a number of articles in 2017 focusing on Emotional Intelligence (commonly known as EQ) and the impact of how it is perceived by most.
 What they found was that EQ is considered when thinking about someone’s sociability, sensitivity, and likeability, but not necessarily how EQ relates to their professional ability.
 They found that when people think about EQ, they are not thinking broadly enough and so, they introduced the concept of EI which is comprised of four domains: self-awareness, self-management, social awareness, and relationship management.